YAL-1: Boeings Airborne Laser System

 1.0.
 The YAL-1: What is it?

 The Boeing YAL-1 is a weapons system formerly operated by the United States Air Force (USAF) (source).
 It is also known as the USAF airborne laser (ABL), with YAL-1 being its operational name (source).
 A chemical oxygen iodine laser (COIL) fitted to the nose of a modified Boeing 747-400F is the foundation of ABL (source).
-Defense contractors designed the YAL-1 to intercept and destroy tactical theatre ballistic missiles during their launch stage (source).
+Defence contractors designed the YAL-1 to intercept and destroy tactical theatre ballistic missiles during their launch stage (source).
 Targets would include the infamous Scud and possibly ICBMs (source)(source).

 B-Roll footage of YAL-1 testing.